-As with internet use, however, mobile use is very unevenly distributed across the country, with considerably less than half of India's rural population using mobile devices of any kind today:
+As with internet use, however, mobile use is very unevenly distributed across the country, with considerably less than half of India's rural population using mobile:

 Even for those with a phone, the experience is still far from ideal.
 Smartphones are still very much in the minority, even when it comes to sales of new handsets:

 This ratio has significant importance, as it is closely tied to the adoption of internet services and social media.
 More than three-quarters of the handsets in use in India today are of the more basic 'feature phone' variety, yet smartphones account for five times as much Facebook usage as feature phones do:

 Despite some great progress in recent months, e-commerce is still in its infancy in India.
 The value of online purchases in India totalled just US$12.5 billion in 2014 (INR 81,500 crore) – less than 3% of the value of China's e-commerce market:

 Encouragingly, however, more and more people are using internet-powered services to research products and purchase online, so we expect to see this number explode as mobile internet access, faster connectivity, and increased familiarity with online shopping combine in the coming months.